fomightez/sequencework/FindSequence/README.md

 - If you want to delete sequence following a match to a sequence, you want the [AdjustFASTA_or_FASTQ](https://github.com/fomightez/sequencework/tree/master/AdjustFASTA_or_FASTQ) directory in this repo

+- If you just want the coordinates spanned / position of a matched sequence, you may want to use `report_coordinates_for_seq_within_FASTA.py` script in my [collection of scripts to Extract Details or Annotations](https://github.com/fomightez/sequencework/tree/master/Extract_Details_or_Annotation) sub-repo.
+This potentially complements `find_sequence_element_occurrences_in_sequence.py`.

 # Related items by others where I have added some utilities for associating the data with Python